pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 ### Promise States

 Before you move forward.
-You need to understand these terms around state of promises.
+You need to understand these terms around the state of promises.

 State | Description
 ------|------------
-**Pending** | When you first invoke a promise, it will be in **Pending** state.
+**Pending** | When you first invoke a promise, it will be in the **Pending** state.
 That means the async activity is still underway.
-**Settled** | When the async activity is over, the Promise has to move to **Settled** state.
+**Settled** | When the async activity is over, the Promise has to move to the **Settled** state.
 **Resolved** | When **settled successfully**, the Promise moves to **Resolved** state.
 **Rejected** | If there is an **error while settling** the promise, then the state would be **Rejected**.